-We have over 25 years’ experience of supporting survivors of rape and sexual abuse to rebuild their lives.
+We have 30 years’ experience of supporting survivors of rape and sexual abuse to rebuild their lives.

 Our early years

 We were founded in 1992, when staff at the local sexual health clinic identified the need for a specialist service to support survivors of rape and sexual abuse.
 We initially obtained funding to set up a helpline service for two evenings a week.
 We recruited our first volunteers in 1993 and the helpline opened in September that year.

 Over the next few years our services expanded and in 1995 we launched our face-to-face counselling service.
 The following year, our helpline service was extended to five evenings a week, to meet growing demand.
 1996 saw RASASC achieve registered charity status from the Charity Commission.

 Expanding our services

 Our first paid worker, a part-time post, was recruited in 1997.
 In 1998, we introduced our self-help support groups and over the next few years recruited more volunteers for our helpline and counselling services.
 In 2002 we became a member of The Survivors Trust.